Explore decades of CCPL history with this curated collection of information, photos, newspaper articles, and more.

 Prior to this, Harrisonville and other local communities were already served by their own much smaller libraries that closed and donated their materials to the new library.
 In September of 1947, the Library Board unanimously selected Dorothea F. Hyle, former head of circulation at the Kansas City Public Library, to be the new County Librarian.
 Soon after, Hotel Harrisonville, located on the northeast corner of the town square, was chosen as home of the library’s first and flagship branch.
-An Opening Tea was held on Saturday, December 13, 1947, welcoming nearly 500 Cass Countians, 131 of which became the charter members of the library.
+An Opening Tea was held on Saturday, December 13, 1947, welcoming nearly 500 Cass Countians.

 By the middle of the following year, additional branches had been established in Pleasant Hill, Archie, Drexel, and Garden City.
-The much anticipated library Bookmobile started service in May of 1948 serving 55 rural schools and making 86 stops per month.
+The much anticipated library Bookmobile started service in May of 1948, serving 55 rural schools and making 86 stops per month.
 This was celebrated with a parade through the town square in Harrisonville.
-Over the next decade, deposit libraries were opened in Peculiar, Raymore, East Lynne, Gunn City, Strasburg, Main City, Creighton, Cleveland, Pleasant Valley, Westline and Freeman.
-The independently operated Belton Municipal Library did not merge with the Cass County Public Library to form the Belton branch until 1968.
-Later in 2004, this branch along with the Raymore and Peculiar branches were combined to create the Northern Resource Center located in Belton.
-The Genealogy Branch, founded with the assistance of Mary B. B. Crouch, opened its doors for the first time in April 1994.
-Additional funding and many of the branch’s original materials were donated from Crouch’s personal collection.
+Over the next decade, deposit libraries were opened in Peculiar, Raymore, East Lynne, Gunn City, Strasburg, Main City, Creighton, Cleveland, Pleasant Valley, Westline, and Freeman.
+In 1968, the independently operated Belton Municipal Library merged with the Cass County Public Library to form the Belton branch.
+Later in 2004, this branch along with the Raymore and Peculiar branches were combined to create the Northern Resource Center.
+The Genealogy Branch, founded with the assistance of a local community organizer, Mary B. B. Crouch, opened its doors for the first time in April 1994.
+Additional funding and many of the branch’s original materials were donated from Crouch’s personal research collection.

 Though it began as a means of providing educational and cultural resources to county schools, the Cass County Public Library of today serves much the same purpose as it did when it was first founded.
-CCPL continues to provide access to information and resources to enrich the lives of patrons in communities all across Cass County, despite no longer being the third most well-funded library in the state.
+CCPL continues to provide access to information and resources to enrich the lives of patrons in communities all across Cass County.
 At any CCPL branch, patrons can benefit from services such as early childhood literacy, adult education classes, after school activities for children and teens, and summer reading programs.
 More patrons than ever before are visiting the library and borrowing more materials than ever before as we continue our commitment to the communities we serve.